-Don’t Ruin Your Summer Vacation: A Sobering Look at Federal DUIs
+Don’t Ruin Your Summer Vacation: A Sobering Look at a Federal DUI

-If you’re not a frequent visitor to Arizona’s national parks and forests, you may not know much about the consequences of being charged with a DUI while on federal land.
+If you’re not a frequent visitor to Arizona’s national parks and forests, you may not know much about the consequences of being charged with a federal DUI.
 Hopefully, this topic will help someone avoid what could be a very unpleasant end to their summer vacation on federally controlled lands.

 What is considered federal land?

 The term “federal land” covers a variety of things, including not only national parks and forests, but also any land that is managed by the Federal Bureau of Land Management.
 It also includes military bases, federal buildings – like courthouses, post offices and airports – and even the parking lots attached to those places, as well as national monuments or historic places.
 All in all, the federal government owns almost 650 million acres of land, which adds up to almost 30 percent of the land area of the United States, according to the U.S. Geological Survey (the science agency for the U.S. Department of the Interior).

 A federal DUI can be charged to any driver who is allegedly operating a motor vehicle on federal land who is at that time:

 - Impaired by drugs, either illegal or legally prescribed, and/or alcohol